YinHK-gameDev/unity-learn/scripting cheestsheet/ScriptableObject/README.md

 - ScriptableObject is a **serializable Unity class** that allows you to **store large quantities of shared data independent from script instances**.
 Using ScriptableObjects makes it easier to manage changes and debugging.
 You can build in a level of flexible communication between the different systems in your game, so that it’s more manageable to change and adapt them throughout production, as well as reuse components.

 - A ScriptableObject is a **data container** that you can use to **save large amounts of data**, independent of class instances.
-One of the main use cases for ScriptableObjects is to reduce your Project’s memory usage by avoiding copies of values.
-This is useful if your Project has a Prefab that stores unchanging data in attached MonoBehaviour scripts .
+One of the main use cases for ScriptableObjects is to **reduce your Project’s memory usage by avoiding copies of values**.
+This is useful if your Project has a Prefab that **stores unchanging data** in attached MonoBehaviour scripts.

-- Every time you instantiate that Prefab, it will get its own copy of that data.
-Instead of using the method, and storing duplicated data, you can use a ScriptableObject to store the data and then access it by reference from all of the Prefabs.
+- Every time you **instantiate that Prefab**, it will get its **own copy of that data**.
+Instead of using the method, and storing duplicated data, you can use a ScriptableObject to **store the data** and then **access it by reference from all of the Prefabs**.
 This means that there is one copy of the data in memory.

 - Just like MonoBehaviours, ScriptableObjects derive from the base Unity object but, unlike MonoBehaviours, you **can not attach a ScriptableObject to a GameObject**.
 Instead, you need to **save them as Assets** in your Project.